A Guide to Physical Therapy for Shoulder Pain

 - Changes in shoulder function due to a neurological disorder, such as a stroke or multiple sclerosis

-It's common to call your primary care physician when shoulder pain is present.
+It's common to call your primary care physician when shoulder discomfort is present.
 However, please realize that physicians aren't muscle and joint specialists and aren't specially trained to address shoulder pain.
 Your physician may end up referring you to an expensive orthopedic specialist or they may prescribe general pain medications, which won't provide you with the answers or long-term relief you deserve.

 See a Trained Shoulder Specialist FIRST

-As you now know, the best doctor to see for shoulder pain is a Doctor of Physical Therapy.
+As you now know, the best doctor to see for shoulder dysfunction is a Doctor of Physical Therapy.
 Physical therapy can help you understand your shoulder pain and give you the tools to manage it in the long term.

 Think you need a referral from your doctor to see a physical therapist for your shoulder?
 Many people don't realize they can directly call (or hop online) and schedule an appointment for PT without a referral in all fifty states.
-This can save you time, money, and unnecessary pain.6
+This can save you time, money, and unnecessary pain.5

 Putting All The Pieces Together for a Comprehensive Plan

-- Assessing your range of motion
+- Assessing your range of motion (such as reaching over head and behind your back)

 - Strength assessment